thoughtbot/superglue/docs/form-props.md

 ## Collection select
 [collection_select], [collection_radio_buttons], and [collection_check_boxes]
-has the same arguments its Rails counterpart, but their output differs slightly.
+have the same arguments as their Rails counterparts, but their output differs slightly.

 [collection_select] follows the same output as `f.select`.
 When used like so: